gislite/webgis-pub/webgis-src/pt02_mapserver/ch03_MapServer-CGI/sec04_control/section.rst

    :lineno-start: 1

-Notice how the layer STATUS has been changed to OFF except for the &quot;States&quot;
+Notice how the layer ``STATUS`` has been changed to ``OFF`` except for the "States" polygon background.
-polygon background.
 The states background was left as default so our map will always have something when drawn without any layers turned on.
-The users of our application should have control of which layers to turn on or leave off.</p>
+The users of our application should have control of which layers to turn on or leave off.

 You'll understand how the layers are turned on/off by MapServ if you look at the: